Skip to contents

 Time imputations

-Depending on the study type (single vs. multiple administrations), ‘EX’ may define administration episodes spanning multiple administrations, i.e., from ‘EX.EXSTDTC’ to ‘EX.EXENDTC’.
+Depending on the study type (single vs. multiple administrations), ‘EX’ may define administration episodes spanning multiple administrations, i.e., from ‘EXSTDTC’ to ‘EXENDTC’.
 A typical example is shown below (some columns omitted for clarity):

-add_administration() expands administration episodes to individual rows for each day.
+In general, add_administration() expands administration episodes to individual rows for each administration event.

-Administration episodes do not include time information for individual days.
-In addition, the time part of ‘EXSDTDTC’ or ‘EXENDTC’ may be missing.
-This if often the case when uncleaned data is analyzed.
-Since precise time information for administration events is essential for all downstream analyses, a series of time imputations are performed by add_admininstration().
+Administration episodes in ‘EX’ do not include time information for individual treatment administrations but only for the first and last ones (i.e., as reflected in ‘EXSTDTC’ and ‘EXENDTC’).
+In addition, the time parts of ‘EXSDTDTC’ or ‘EXENDTC’ may be missing.
+This if often the case when preliminary and not fully cleaned SDTM data are used to generate an analysis data set Since precise time information for administration events is usually essential for modeling analyses, a series of time imputations are performed by add_admininstration().

 1. Missing last EXENDTC